adamluckydo/ontology/Buddhism.md

 1. Fully realized the Dependent Origination of all phenomena (that things only exist if the cause for them exists, including suffering)

-2. Experienced the Emptiness of all phenomena directly (thus seeing the cause of suffering as empty and abandoning it)
+2. Experienced the Emptiness of all phenomena directly (thus removing the condition of ignorance which is necessary for suffering to occur)

 3. At which point he became fully enlightened (liberated from suffering and all conditioned phenomena)